 Java code is executed by a JVM.
 But underneath there is some actual hardware.
 And it has it’s own memory model.
 So the JMM is just a simple abstraction of all memory models.
 Java threads read and write variables.
 But the hardware has many different kinds of memory (CPU cache, registers, main memory).
 So the JMM is much simpler and worthwhile to learn.

-The JMM defines visibility of shared memory, defines how a single thread can optimize code, and defines happens before relations.
+The JMM defines visibility of shared memory, defines how a single thread can optimise code, and defines happens before relations.
 I will explain all that in more detail.

 Some key ideas of the JMM are: